kzm4269/freefall/README.md

 class Downloader(freefall.FileBasedDownloader):
     def as_requests(self, args):
-        """Convert given arguments (i.e. URLs) to request objects.""" return args  # You can also return arguments as they are.
+        """Convert arguments (i.e. URLs) to request objects.""" return args  # You can also return arguments as they are.

     def archive_prefix(self, request):
-        """Return the path to the directory for saving downloaded files.""" return 'archive/{}'.format(request)
+        """Return the path to the downloads directory.""" return 'archive/{}'.format(request)

-    def _force_process(self, request):
+    def _process_request(self, request):
         """Process given request."""
         print('download', request)